 When the Adaptive Risk module relies on the client IP address, and AM lies behind a load balancer or proxy layer, configure the load balancer or proxy to send the address by using the X-Forwarded-For header, and configure AM to consume and forward the header as necessary.
-For details, see "Handling HTTP Request Headers" in the Setup Guide.
+For details, refer to Handling HTTP Request Headers.

-For detailed information about this module's configuration properties, see "Adaptive Risk Authentication Module Properties".
+For detailed information about this module's configuration properties, refer to Adaptive Risk authentication module properties.